AhmedNaleba/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines - Script that displays the last 10 lines of a file 5-firstlines - Script that displays the first 10 line of a file 6-third_line - Script that displays third line of a file
+4-lastlines - Script that displays the last 10 lines of a file 5-firstlines - Script that displays the first 10 line of a file 6-third_line - Script that displays third line of a file 7-file - Script that creates a file with special characters and contents 8-cwd_state - Script that writes results of ls -la to a file